macCesar/purgeTSS/README.md

 - borderRadius
 - borderWidth
 - opacity
-- *Your own keys names or any Ti Element*
+- *Your own class names or any Ti Element with any number of attributes or conditional statements*

 ### build-custom
 ```bash